-Competitive pinball players will participate in a circuit consisting of 20 tournaments, with all results during the Circuit season contributing to their final qualifying point total.
+Competitive pinball players will participate in a circuit of 20 tournaments, with all results during the Circuit season contributing to their final qualifying point total.
 At the end of the Stern Pro Circuit season, the top 40 ranked players will be invited to compete in the Stern Pro Circuit Final tournament.

 The Stern Pro Circuit Final is an invitation-only, no-entry-fee-required event where all contestants who qualify win prize money.
 The Stern Pro Circuit Final is a unique competitive event that pits each season’s best performers against one another in a last-man-standing tournament format.

 All players who participate in an SPC event will be awarded SPC points towards the overall standings.
 These points will be based on the WPPR points earned at those events.